 - What did you least enjoy and why?

 - Why did you choose your new employer?

-If an employee has been with the company for an extended period of time, he or she likely has built up a hefty book of contacts as well as tons of information about how to successfully perform the job’s duties.
-Therefore, employees may expect questions about contacts with whom they already have a relationship in order to maintain positive working relationships, and employers may request additional tips that they can pass on to the employee’s replacement.
-If an employee is truly valued, the employer may even ask if there is anything the company can do to make him or her stay.
+If an employee has been with the company for a long time, they will have many contacts and useful information about how to successfully perform the job’s duties.
+Therefore, employees may expect questions about contacts with whom they already have a relationship to maintain those connections going forward.
+Managers may request additional tips to pass along to the employee’s replacement and may even ask the exiting employee to help document their job duties and responsibilities.

-Although the floor is open for discussion and employees are encouraged to voice their opinions, it is still important to avoid saying certain things.
+Well-behaved employees who tried their best and never engaged in misconduct will appreciate an explanation of the unemployment claims process.
+The HR professional may explain that the company isn’t going to fight their unemployment claim and may offer letters of reference.
+Although the floor is open for discussion and employees are encouraged to voice their opinions, it is still important to avoid saying certain things, according to the Business Insider.
 Employees should be aware of how they express their feelings since they may need this company to provide a positive reference for their next positions.
 Although being honest is a critical component of exit interviews, employees should do so in a polite, respectful, and constructive way.

 Keep in mind that exit interviews are typically voluntary, so employees do not have to attend if they simply want to move on without them.
 On the other hand, in some cases, employees wish to attend exit interviews, but the employers are reluctant to organize it.
 If an employee is second-guessing the interview or has had a terrible experience with the company, he or she should question whether the interview will be of any benefit down the road.
 Should an employee feel that his or her negative feedback would not be of any use or that there is a high risk of offending the boss, it may be worth it to simply decline the exit interview.